xjzhaang/bioimageloader-docs/README.md

 # Docs
+This repo is a submodule of `bioimageloader` for documentation.
 Compile docs using make and sphinx.
 Find HTML inside `_build/html/index.html`.

 ## Notes
 - Allow only HTML compilation